← Back to Gallery

 Personal Summer Reading Ritual

+clarification.
 We assume others think the way we think, feel the way we feel, and judge the way we judge—which leads to conflict.
 The remedy is simple: ask questions and have the courage to communicate your desires.
 Fourth Agreement: Always Do Your Best Your best changes moment to moment—it will be different when you're healthy versus sick.
+Under any circumstance,

 How Agreements Transform Life

-Under any circumstance, simply do your best, and you'll avoid self-judgment, self-abuse, and regret.
+simply do your best, and you'll avoid self-judgment, self-abuse, and regret.
 Ruiz emphasizes that doing your best means enjoying the action without expecting a reward.
 The path is enjoyment, not the destination.
 Live in the present moment and do your best—then let go.
 I love reading this book and try to read it by a river or stream every summer at the cottage.
+There's something about being near flowing

 How Agreements Transform Life